XifeiNi/TrackML/README.md

 ```
 pip3 install --user hdbscan
 ```
-However note that **this package is not able to be installed on CSE lab computer unless with sudo permission**.
+However note that **this package is not able to be installed on CSE lab computer unless with sudo permission**, because it requires certain linux packages that are missing on the lab computers.
 As it is not required in our current best-performing solution, we have not included it in `requirements.txt`.

 ## Running